 But we can say that Netflix’s share of streaming viewership did slip.

 The Downside for Netflix: Their Usage Does Seem Down

-Yes, I’m being flashy with the sub-header, but really Netflix’s share of all TV viewing reached 8.5% last June when customer used the Covid-19 lockdowns to binge Ozark, Extraction and a few other films and shows.
+Yes, I’m being flashy with the sub-header, but really, Netflix’s share of all TV viewing reached 8.5% last June when customers used the COVID-19 lockdowns to binge Ozark, Extraction and a few other films and shows.
 This led to a huge increase in subscribers for Netflix at this time last year.

 The Upside for HBO Max, Paramount+ and Peacock

 Meanwhile, the traditional Nielsen-tracked streamers are basically flat.
 Disney+, Hulu, and Prime Video all stayed at the same percentages.